SherlockPsy/Life/TOTAL_PLAN.md

 - explicitly referenced by block_id
 - explicitly mentioned by an agent
 - semantically similar above retrieval threshold
-- required for continuity by Qdrant retrieval
+- required for continuity

 4. Retrieval rules (mandatory)

-4.1 Vector retrieval MUST include archived blocks.
+4.1 Retrieval returns verbatim authoritative text.
-- Archival does NOT remove vectors from Qdrant.
+4.2 Archival does not remove reality from the record.
-- Archival does NOT exclude blocks from semantic search.

-4.2 Post-retrieval filtering:
-- Retrieved blocks are fetched verbatim from Postgres.
-- Visibility rules are applied AFTER retrieval, not before.

-5.2 Archival NEVER replaces history with summaries.

 5. Forbidden
-- No authorial summarization that replaces or alters authoritative text (summaries may exist only as non-authoritative reading aids)
+- No authorial summarization that replaces or alters authoritative text
 - No “expired” flags
 - No hard exclusion from retrieval